Vlogo11/pocketcomputermanager_exe/README.md

 - GPU Usage Graph
 - Getting the usage of Integrated Graphics
 #### Version: 0.3 - 2024.01.24 (Beta) - 2025.01.03 (Stable)
+- Code optimizations and shortening → Faster executable
+- CPU Load Graph
+- Improved searching time and memory usage
+- GPU Usage, temperature, GPU memory usage values (NVIDIA only)
+- Search results are auto-updating and the keyword is highlighted
 - Customizable shortcuts with a Save and Load system
+- Memory information (Frequency, memory slots, memory's size in each slot)
 - Fixed the values of PieChart
 - Fixed back arrow bug after searching
 - More accurate Task Manager with auto-update (Fix is still needed)
 - Even bigger interface
-- Code optimizations and shortening → Faster executable
-- CPU Load Graph
-- Improved searching time and memory usage
-- GPU Usage, temperature, GPU memory usage values (NVIDIA only)
-- Search results are auto-updating and the keyword is highlighted
 - Fixed the crashing when a result is clicked
 #### Version: 0.2 - 2023.10.05 (Beta) - 2023.11.01 (Stable)
 - PieChart instead of ProgressBar